Diego Garcia: HF global station

 The United States Air Force operates a High Frequency Global Communications System transceiver site located on the south end of the atoll near the GEODSS station.
 The transceiver is operated remotely from Andrews Air Force Base and Grand Forks Air Force Base and is locally maintained by NCTS FE personnel.

 Naval Computer and Telecommunications Station Far East Detachment Diego Garcia

 Naval Computer and Telecommunications Station Far East Detachment Diego Garcia operates a detachment in Diego Garcia.
 This detachment provides base telephone communications, base network services (Local Network Services Center), pier connectivity services, and an AN/GSC-39C SHF satellite terminal, operates the Hydroacoustic Data Acquisition System, and performs on-site maintenance for the remotely operated Air Force HF-GCS terminal.

-In July 2023, Reuters confirmed an underwater fibre-optic cable spur from the Oman Australia Cable was constructed to Diego Garcia during 2022.
+In July 2023, Reuters confirmed an underwater fibre-optic cable spur from the Oman Australia Cable had been constructed to Diego Garcia during 2022.

 Naval Security Group Detachment Diego Garcia

 Naval Security Group detachment Diego Garcia was disestablished on 30 September 2005.
 Remaining essential operations were transferred to a contractor.
 The large AN/AX-16 High Frequency Radio direction finding Circularly Disposed Antenna Array has been demolished, but the four satellite antenna radomes around the site remain as of 2010.
 However, multiple CDAAs on the island still exist, as seen in satellite imagery.